MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/database/api/dbmovement-api-versioning-support.md

 ---
 # required metadata

-title: Database movement API - Versioning and support
+title: Database Movement API - Versioning and support
-description: This topic provides an overview of the versioning and breaking change policies for Database Movement API.
+description: This topic provides an overview of the versioning and breaking change policies for the Database Movement application programming interface (API).
 author: laneswenka
 manager: AnnBe
 ms.date: 09/30/2019